blake-molyneux/tempylate/README.rst

 - Follow the Documentation_ guidelines.
 - Write `Tests`_ for each and every function.
+- All files shall be written in UTF8 encoding.

 Documentation
 -------------
 There are many layers of documentation in this repo.
 In all cases documentation must be composed in `reStructuredText`_.
 Docs fall into one of 3 tiers:

 High
 ~~~~
 High level docs (like this one) are front (consumer/user) facing.
-They are
+They
-easily accessible by gui, web or other front ends.These must take the file type
+are easily accessible by gui, web or other front ends.These must take
-``.rst`` and be composed in `reStructuredText`_.
+the file type ``.rst`` and be composed in `reStructuredText`_.

 Middle
 ~~~~~~
 Middle level docs sit inside code files, usually at the top of the file, and provide the high-level description of the system.
 These can take the form of package or module docstrings.
 These must take one of the following formats:

 Package Docstrings
 ++++++++++++++++++
 Place these docstrings inside the `__init__.py` file at the top of the file.
 They should take the form:

 - TODO: Figure out how these comments should be formatted.

 Module Docstrings
 +++++++++++++++++
 Place these docstrings inside the "<package_name>.py" file, at the top of the file.
 They should conform to the `Module`_ format spec.

 Low
 ~~~
 Low level docs sit inside the "code" within a module.
-All documentation in this
+All documentation
-section follows the guidelines set by the `Numpy`_ standard.
-An example module
+in this section follows the guidelines set by the `Numpy`_ standard.
+An
-is provided by Numpy `here`_.
-A breakdown of the types of docstring included
+example module is provided by Numpy `here`_.
+A breakdown of the types of
-in the `Low`_ level are:
+docstring included in the `Low`_ level are:

 - `Classes`_
 - `Constants`_